-The User has the capability to delete all enrolled Biometrics from the Face ID settings on the device using the Reset Face ID option.
-This function deletes the associated template of the first face enrolled and, if used, of the alternate face enrolled.
+The User has the capability to delete all enrolled Biometrics, from the Touch ID settings on the device, using the Reset Touch ID option.
+This function deletes the associated template of all the fingerprints enrolled.
 This function, like the others, is gated by the Passcode (FIA\UAU.2, FDP\ACC.2/ Authentication\SFP and FDP\ACF.1/ Authentication SFP).
 The deletion process ensures that no residual information of the deallocated data is left behind or leaked to a potential observer (FDP\RIP.1, and FPR\UNO.1).